yegor256/blog/static/talks.md

 8 April 2017;
 [видео](https://www.youtube.com/watch?v=20QBvrHq6TA),
 [slides](https://www.slideshare.net/YegorBugayenko/java-annotations-are-evil).
-JPoint is one of the best tech conferences I've been speaking at, so far.
-Their strong parts are social activities between speakers and the community, equipment and location, accomodation and help with travel.
-Their weak parts still are the content and a the focus on Russian-speaking community.
-Would be great if they can make their events more international and less "Russian-only."
+JPoint is one of the best tech conferences I've spoken at so far.
+Its strong points are the social activities between speakers, the community, equipment, location, accommodation, and help with travel.
+Its weak points still are the content and its focus on the Russian-speaking community.
+It would be great if they could make their events more international and less "Russian-only."
-Aside from that, this is definitel the event I would try to attend again.
+Aside from that, this is definitely an event I would try to attend again.

 <div class="talk-event"/>
 <aside class="venue-rate green">A</aside>